Automation guide • reviewed March 23, 2026

 What is project management automation software?

-Project management automation software helps teams trigger repeatable actions inside their workflow, such as routing intake, assigning work, changing status, sending reminders, or escalating exceptions.
+Project management automation software helps teams trigger repeatable actions inside their workflow, such as routing intake, assigning work, changing status, sending reminders, escalating exceptions, or logging execution history.
 The useful version does not just automate clicks.
-It keeps the project context, owner, and follow-up visible so the workflow is easier to run and easier to explain.
+It keeps project context, ownership, and follow-up visible so the workflow is easier to run and easier to explain.

 Which workflows should most teams automate first?

-How is built-in project automation different from Zapier or an iPaaS tool?
+How is built-in project automation different from Zapier, Make, or an iPaaS tool?

 Can workflow automation help with IT operations and deadline risk?